louisdutton/use-keyboard/README.md

 # useKeyboard

-An easy-to-use keyboard hook for react applications.
+An react hook for handling keyboard input.

+> This package is under development and is not production-ready.

 ## Install